EXPUNCTION & NONDISCLOSURE

 If your case was a Class A or Class B misdemeanor and a non-exempt felony offense and you completed a deferred adjudication probation on your case, you may be eligible for a nondisclosure (or sealing your arrest record).
 There are some prerequisites – like not being arrested for any new offense since you finished the deferred adjudication probation, or having been convicted of certain other types of exempted offenses.
 But, generally speaking, if you successfully completed a deferred adjudication, it’s likely that you’ll be eligible for a nondisclosure.

-NON-DISCLOSURE OF CRIMINAL RECORDS
+NON-DISCLOSURE OF CRIMINAL RECORDS IN TARRANT COUNTY

 Can I keep people from seeing my Texas criminal record?